Maximise Your Impact: A Practical Guide to Carbon Accounting

 Reporting involves compiling the calculated emissions into a concise format useful for decision-making.
 For small businesses, reports should highlight key areas for emission reductions.

-Verify and audit your report with a 3rd party
+Verify and audit your report

 Verification by an independent third party adds credibility to your carbon reporting.
-While this is optional, SMEs aiming for certifications or looking to participate in competitive tenders may find it beneficial
+While this is optional, SMEs aiming for certifications or looking to participate in competitive tenders may find it beneficial.

 Tip: Mistakes most commonly occur in using emissions factors from the wrong years or using inconsistent units.